yuchenye612/Personal-Demo/README.md

 ## Data Analysis Showcase

-# Please view the NYC Discrimination ipynb file directly.
+# Please view the each notebook file directly, no setting up or downloading needed.